anshulsinha1/617_16S_Tutorial/README.md

 # Microbiome 617 - Analyzing Microbiome Data

-How to go from raw 16S rRNA gene sequencing reads to biologically informative data and figures
+By the end of our two classes you'll (hopefully!) get a better grasp of how to go from raw 16S sequences to biologically informative conclusions

 ## 16S rRNA Analysis Overview: